Australian Maritime Safety Authority: Functions

 AMSA aims to protect the marine environment by administering programs to prevent and respond to the threat of ship-sourced marine pollution; and together with the Australian Marine Oil Spill Centre, managing Australia's National Plan to combat pollution of the sea by oil and other noxious and hazardous substances.

 It is responsible for administering MARPOL 73/78, an international marine environmental convention designed to minimize pollution of the seas.
 AMSA can instigate prosecutions itself, but mainly works with states and territories during investigations and enforcement activities such as vessel inspections.

-A recent major AMSA project involved the rewrite of the Navigation Act 1912, the agency's governing statute.
+Since its founding, AMSA has been involved with major changes in its regulatory environment such as the rewrite and replacement of the Navigation Act 1912 with the Navigation Act 2012, and the commencement and transition of all Domestic Commercial Vessels from the states and territories to AMSA under the Marine Safety (Domestic Commercial Vessel) National Law Act 2012.

 Shipping registers

 AMSA maintains two shipping registers.
 Ships registered on an Australian shipping register have Australian nationality for international shipping law purposes.
 Unless otherwise exempt, Australian owned ships are required to be registered on the general or international shipping register if it is a domestic commercial vessel, 24 metres or over in tonnage length, capable of navigating the high seas, or any vessel travelling overseas.
 Vessels engaging in international trading that are at least 24 metres in tonnage length and wholly owned or operated by Australian residents, or by Australian residents and Australian nationals may apply to be registered on the international register.
 There are tax incentives for ships on the international register to make the register competitive with other registers, such as vessels being operated with mixed crews, with the majority of officers and crew not being required to be Australian citizens or residents.
 AMSA has delegated certain survey and certification functions to a number of recognised classification societies, which are members of the International Association of Classification Societies.

 The Council of Australian Governments (COAG) in 2011 directed AMSA to work co-operatively with the states and territories to create a national system for domestic commercial vessels, including any changes to Commonwealth, state and territory laws and administrative arrangements of the parties that are necessary to facilitate the reform.
 The new legislation came into effect in 2013, and the transition to the new system was completed in July 2018.